 They charge NOTHING when using abroad, give the best possible exchange rate and have excellent customer service.

 Also, I like to take a Credit Card with me on my travels for emergencies and to collect travel rewards like Air-miles.
+There are loads of travel credit cards out there with many perks way beyond points.
+Click Here to read about the best travel credit cards this year - keep in mind which is the right fit for you and that you are able to use it anywhere in the world.
 It's safer to book flights and hotels with a credit card when booking online!

 Use Money Martin to compare the best Debit and Credit Cards for your travels.

 For more on Accessing and Spending Money Abroad -- Click the link!

 An International Driving Permit (IDP) allows you to drive anywhere abroad that it's recognised in.
 Some countries it's required in order to rent a car.